 This is the place where I share all the details of my own health journey.
 From the books I've read, to the health, fitness and nutrition experts I've interviewed.
 There's no photo-shopped gym selfies here, or perfectly filtered images of green juices and free-from-everything-remotely-enjoyably food (I hate all of that stuff, it just isn't real life when you have kids to feed and a full time job!).

 You don't have to spend a fortune on designer yoga pants and move to Bali to have the healthy lifestyle you deserve.
 This isn't Instagram or a glossy health magazine, this is reality.

-If that sounds like just what you need, you can jump on in right now with my three-part video series on Getting Your Health Back On Track.
+If that sounds like just what you need, you can jump on in right now with my free workbook on Getting Your Health & fitness Back On Track.

 From a young age, Karen watched her father suffer with obesity, type 2 diabetes, hypertension, and high cholesterol.
 To date he has had three strokes and a pacemaker fitted.
 As a result of the most recent stroke, he has also been diagnosed with Vascular Dementia.